MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 To see meeting insights, make sure that:

-- The meeting was recorded using the Sales app.
+- The meeting was recorded using the Sales agent.
 - The meeting included at least one external participant who is saved as a contact in your CRM.

 If either of these conditions isn't met, meeting insights won't be generated.